 It is always preferable to have a criminal case handled in a juvenile court rather than the adult court.
-Ashley M. Aulls, P.A. can help you achieve the most favorable outcome to your case in the most appropriate venue.
+The Law Office of Ashley Aulls, P.A. can help you achieve the most favorable outcome to your case in the most appropriate venue.

 Miami-Dade County | Juvenile Services Department — Visit this website to learn more about the Miami-Dade County Juvenile Services Department.
 You can find information about the Juvenile Assessment Center, including the assessment process, Global Positioning System (GPS) program, and juvenile arrests.
 You can also find additional information about Diversion Services such as civil citations, Juvenile Alternative Services Sanctions (JASS), and the Juvenile Delinquency Alternative Program (J-DAP).